porteux/porteux/README.md

 In the end all modules will be in their respective subfolders inside /tmp/porteux-builder-[version].

-It's recommended to have at least 8 GB of RAM (if building GNOME, 16 GB is required).
+New optimizations made to the kernel require either 32 GB of RAM to build in RAM (default) or 8 GB if the user changes the output to a physical storage unit by changing `PORTEUXBUILDERPATH` in `builder-utils/setflags.sh`.

 ## Contributing